dvirgiln/dvirgiln.github.io/_posts/2019-09-15-aws-codedeploy-troubleshooting.md

 Sep 12 15:08:19 ip-10-18-34-8 cloud-init: + systemctl start codedeploy-agent
 Sep 12 15:08:19 ip-10-18-34-8 cloud-init: Failed to start codedeploy-agent.service: Unit not foun
 ```
-We could see that it it failed to enable the code deploy agent.
-So the instruction in the line 2 initially has failed.
+In line 2 we could see that it failed to enable the code deploy agent.

 The next file to check is the **/tmp/codedeploy-agent.update.log**: